 Daniel Boone 1968 was cast as Zack Pike.
 In The Big Valley 1969 he was cast as Elias Brown in the episode ‘Town of No Exit.’

-Carradine as Egor Crull in Land of the Giants episode ‘Comeback’ 1969.
-A gorilla is owned by an unscrupulous movie producer.
+Carradine as Egor Crull in Land of the Giants episode ‘Comeback’ in 1969.
+An unscrupulous movie producer owns a gorilla.

 He also appeared in Irwin Allen's 60s sci-fi television series Land of the Giants 1969 as Egor Crull in the episode ‘The Comeback.’